-What are the signs of labor?
-What are labor symptoms?
+What are the signs and symptoms of labor?

-Labor signs and symptoms include regular, strong contractions lasting over 1 minute and which do not stop when moving.
 We've all seen the depictions of women going into labor in movies, which usually occur in a very dramatic fashion but the truth is that the signs of labor can be very slight bodily changes that may not be noticeable.
+Labor signs and symptoms include regular, strong contractions lasting over one minute which do not stop when moving, but there are also many other labor symptoms.

 While back pain is normal during pregnancy when labor begins this pain will be more pronounced and could pulse with the contractions.
 Any change in back pain during the pregnancy should be discussed with the obstetrician.